-Dental problems that affect dogs are plaque and tartar build-up; gingivitis; tooth root abscess; cracked or broken teeth.
+Dental problems that affect dogs are plaque and tartar buildup; gingivitis; tooth root abscesses; cracked or broken teeth.

 Dental problems are among the most common health issues in dogs.
-Dog teeth issues can have a negative impact on a dog’s quality of life and overall health.
+Dog teeth issues can hurt a dog’s quality of life and overall health.

 Signs of dental problems in dogs

 - Discoloration of teeth